 - Smart meters should be recognised as a specific tool to provide these energy services.
 This should be endorsed in the provisions of the proposal.

-- DSOs’ missions and responsibilities should not be hindered, which would be the case if the e-Privacy Regulation does not consider the specificity of smart meters and their role in the energy services.
+- DSOs’ missions and responsibilities should not be hindered, which would be the case if the e-Privacy Regulation does not consider the specificity of smart meters and their role in energy services.

 E.DSO fully support the worthy objectives of the proposal, but only a fresh new attempt will serve the Regulation’s purpose in line with the principles of better regulation.
 We stand ready to support the Commission and the co-legislators in these efforts.